Unidocs1/sphinx_repo_manager/source/getting_started/sdks/unity.rst

 Configuration
 =============

-In order for your game or application to communicate with an AcceleratXR cluster you must first create a configuration asset to configure the SDK.
-This can be accomplished by creating a new Asset of type `AXRCoreSDK` by selecting `Assets > Create > AcceleratXR > Core SDK`.
+In order for your game or application to communicate with an Xsolla Backend cluster you must first create a configuration asset to configure the SDK.
+This can be accomplished by creating a new Asset of type `AXRCoreSDK` by selecting `Assets > Create > Xsolla Backend > Core SDK`.
 Once created, you will see the new object selected in the `Project` window and the configuration options shown in the `Inspector` window.

 The most important setting is *BaseUrl*.
-This is the URL to your AcceleratXR cluster that your app will communicate with.
+This is the URL to your Xsolla Backend cluster that your app will communicate with.

 The *JWT* settings are optional and only needed if you will be using the `ClientSDK.LocalLogin()` function.
 The *JWT Settings* section and `LocalLogin` function is provided for debugging purposes and is not recommended for production use.
 For production builds make sure that the *JWTPassword* field is blank.

-The default values in the `AXRCoreSDK` asset correspond to the AcceleratXR demo environment.
+The default values in the `AXRCoreSDK` asset correspond to the Xsolla Backend demo environment.

-Using the AcceleratXR Demo Environment
+Using the Xsolla Backend Demo Environment
 ======================================

-You can use the following settings to access AcceleratXR's demo environment.
+You can use the following settings to access Xsolla Backend's demo environment.
 This environment is a shared environment that is reset daily and is intended for testing purposes only.
-You can use the demo environment to test your integration with the AcceleratXR API before deploying your own cluster.
+You can use the demo environment to test your integration with the Xsolla Backend API before deploying your own cluster.

   .. code-block:: text